- Our Blog

 September 6 and 7, 2014 Dutchess County Fairgrounds 6550 Spring Brook Avenue Rhinebeck, NY 12572 Phone: 845-658-7181 The Hudson Valley Wine & Food Fest is a celebration of all things wine.
 The event’s main focus is highlighting the wonderful wineries to be found in the Hudson Valley and all over New York.

-Name: Carlo De Vito Carlo DeVito is a long time wine lover, and author of books and magazine articles.
+About Me Name: Carlo De Vito Carlo DeVito is a long time wine lover, and author of books and magazine articles.
 He is the author of Wineries of the East Coast.
 He has traveled to wine regions in California, Canada, up and down the east coast, France, Spain and Chile.
-He was also a publisher at Running Press Book Publishers, where he published books from Wine Spectator, as well as book ...
+He was also a publisher at Running Press Book Publishers, where he published books from Wine Spectator, as wel ...

 My name is Carlo DeVito, and I am the author of East Coast Wineries: A Complete Guide from Maine to Virginia published by Rutgers University Press.
 This blog is dedicated to primarily east coast wines and wineries including Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia and West Virginia.
 It will also feature products and information from other regions.